tim-mansell/Secure-Message/README.md

 # Secure Message

-Simple PHP / MariaDB Secure Message System.
+Bootstrap Themed Simple PHP / MariaDB Secure Message System.
 Intended for use for sending private information via a secure link.
 Identifies any man in the middle reading private information.
 Information is destroyed upon being read by the recipient.

 ## Installation